 French Silk Pie Bites

-Buttery crescent dough shells filled with silky chocolate pudding and topped with whipped cream and cocoa powder — a bite-sized version of the classic pie.
+Buttery crescent dough shells filled with silky chocolate pudding and topped with whipped cream and cocoa powder — a bite-sized version of the best French Silk pie.

 5 from 3 votes